WelderBM/WelderBM/README.md

 </p>

 - 🌱 Studying and improving my skills in Reactjs.
-- 🚀 Student at Devclub, Senac and Times idioms.
+- 🚀 Student at Devclub, Senac and Cubos Academy.
 - 📫 My email: welderb40a@gmail.com

 ### ⚡ Technologies: